fabri1983/eternity2_solver/README.md

 It generates the jar file with default profile and copy the external dependencies under target folder.
 Also by default it uses ProGuard code processing.
 Add -Dskip.proguard=true to generate simple java jar.

-Profiles (use -Pname):
+Profiles (use -P<name>):
-	java7, java8: for executing with either JVM.
+	java7, java8: for execution with either JVM.
 	jrockit: intended for running on Oracle's JRockit JVM (the one that is java 1.6 version).
 	mpje: intended for running in cluster/multi-core environment using MPJExpress api.

 Execution
 ---------
-Create the package first (previous section).
+First create the package (previous section).
 Go under tools folder and use one of the runXXX commands.
 E.g.:
 	./run.sh